-Amid the prairie grasses are islands of uncovered rock, where American Indians left carvings — petroglyphs — humans, deer, elk, buffalo, turtles, thunderbirds, atlatls and arrows.
+Amid the prairie grasses are islands of uncovered rock, where American Indian ancestors left carvings — petroglyphs — humans, deer, elk, buffalo, turtles, thunderbirds, atlatls and arrows.
 They tell a story that spans more than 7,000 years.

 Jeffers Petroglyphs is a living, sacred site.

-Some Petroglyphs are more than 7,000 years old.
+Some Petroglyphs are as much as 7,000 years old.

 On a hardness scale of 1 to 10, ten being diamonds, Sioux Quartzite is a 7.5.

-Preserved by the Minnesota Historical Society since 1966, the Sioux Quartzite outcropping at Jeffers Petroglphys records almost 7,000 years of history.
+Preserved by the Minnesota Historical Society since 1966, the Sioux Quartzite outcropping at Jeffers Petroglyphs records almost 7,000 years of history.

 Less than one percent of the nation’s tallgrass prairie remains.
 Jeffers Petroglyphs Historic site’s 160 acres is a small but important fragment with over 250 plant species.